TechNerd2009/Shankar-Hangman-Game/README.md

 ## 🎮 How to Play

-1. Open `index.html` in your web browser.
-2. A random word will be selected and displayed as underscores (_ _ _ _ _).
+1. When you load the game, a random word will be selected and displayed as underscores (_ _ _ _ _).
-3. Type letters on your keyboard to guess the word.
+2. Type letters on your keyboard to guess the word.
-4. ✅ **Correct Guess** – The letter will appear in the word.
+3. ✅ **Correct Guess** – The letter will appear in the word.
-5. ❌ **Incorrect Guess** – A limb will fall off the hangman.
+4. ❌ **Incorrect Guess** – A limb will fall off the hangman.
-6. 🏅 **Win** – Guess the entire word before all limbs fall off.
+5. 🏅 **Win** – Guess the entire word before all limbs fall off.
-7. ☠️ **Lose** – If all limbs fall off before you complete the word, it's game over.
+6. ☠️ **Lose** – If all limbs fall off before you complete the word, it's game over.
-8. 🔄 Click **"Play Again"** to start a new round!
+7. 🔄 Click **"Play Again"** to start a new round!

 ---

 ## 📂 Project Structure

 ```
-📦 Hangman Game
+📦 Vibecoded Hangman Game
 ├── 📄 index.html   # Main game layout
 ├── 🎨 style.css    # Styling and animations
 ├── 🎮 script.js    # Game logic and event handling